OrgFlow/docs/content/reference/commands/stack-create.md

   - A path relative to the root of the repository to indicate where metadata should be located within the repository (optional).
   - A flag indicating whether or not metadata should be committed in a way that maintains compatibility with other deployment tools (optional) .
   - The Sign-in URL for your production Salesforce organization (optional).
-  - The preferred Salesforce API version to use (optional).
 - The remote Git repository must already exist, but OrgFlow will configure it with a few pre-requisites:
   - The repository will be initialized with a first commit if required.
 The first commit will be a `.gitignore` file
   - The branch to back the production environment will be created from the head of the default branch (if the branch does not already exist).